tangowithbear/GH-DOTS/README.md

 - Harvest includes several components to run calculations for a specific set of properties for the provided spatial units. <br>
 - Query enables exploring the properties by applying filters or by reading data directly from the units.

-For more detailed information read the Paper.
+For more detailed information read the Paper: https://github.com/tangowithbear/GH-DOTS/blob/master/Paper/Encoding_Spaces.pdf